 - International students are not eligible.

-- Students may hold only one award per fiscal year and can hold only three awards throughout their undergraduate career.
+- Students may hold only one award per fiscal year (April 1 to March 31) and can hold only three awards throughout their undergraduate career.

 - Students and supervisors must also meet all other eligibility requirements.
 A program guide and overview showing NSERC eligibility criteria of this award are available at the NSERC website.